-Core Maths qualifications are designed for students who have achieved a level 2 pass in GCSE Mathematics, but who do not intend to take AS/A level Mathematics.
+Core Maths qualifications are designed for students who have achieved a standard pass in GCSE Mathematics, but who do not intend to take AS/A level Mathematics.
 They enable learners to strengthen and develop the mathematical knowledge and skills they have learnt at GCSE so that they can apply them to the problems that they will encounter in their other level 3 courses, further study, life and employment.

-These qualifications will be particularly useful for students studying subjects such as geography, business, chemistry, biology, sociology, and health and social care, giving learners the mathematical skills to tackle problems in a variety of authentic situations.
+These qualifications are be particularly useful for students studying subjects such as geography, business, chemistry, biology, sociology, and health and social care, giving learners the mathematical skills to tackle problems in a variety of authentic situations.

 MEI and OCR have jointly developed two new qualifications designed to meet the Core Maths requirements; both are accredited for teaching from 2015 and have received DfE approval as Core Maths qualifications:

 OCR and MEI offer support to teachers of these qualifications, including professional development and free teaching resources.